 Facilities include a 24-hour security, lobby, parking, function rooms, fitness, sauna, and swimming pool.

-Location of this stylish 3-bedroom apartment for rent at Pearl Garden is on 29 Soi Pipat at Silom Road, about 5 minutes walk from the Chong Nonsi BTS station.
+Location of this outstanding 3-bedroom, 2-bathroom apartment for rent at Pearl Garden is on 29 Soi Pipat at Silom Road, about 5 minutes walk from the Chong Nonsi BTS station.
 Central Silom Complex, Lumpini Park, BNH Hospital, and St. Andrews International School are easily accessible along with various restaurants offering international cuisines.

 Silom has the advantage of access to two mass transit systems: the Skytrain, with stations at both Sala Daeng and Chong Nonsi in the neighbourhood, and the subway, which has a Silom station at the mouth of the soi.
 This makes it relatively easy to get anywhere needed in Bangkok, plus there are all the normal options of bus, motosai and taxi.